elinaRosato/pig-game_group-6/README.md

 ## How to generate Documentation from docsstrings and UML diagrams

-This functionality requires to have executed the command `$ make install` in our virtual environment and installed the Python modules from `requirements.txt`.
+This functionality requires to have executed the command `make install` in our virtual environment and installed the Python modules from `requirements.txt`.

 In order to generate the documentation, we need to execute in the terminal the command: